Awai005/2D-Object-Tracking-with-ROS1-Melodic/README.md

 This project implements a multi-object detection and tracking system using **2D LiDAR** data, **Kalman filtering**, and **ROS 1 Melodic**.
 Objects are detected using simple clustering techniques from LiDAR scan data and tracked over time using individual Kalman filters.
 The results, including object IDs, positions, and orientations, are visualized in real-time using **RViz**.

 ## [Project File with built workspace](https://drive.google.com/file/d/1FDIc_OrW5SLWYXw_oZuOyq7VyVDa-VZB/view?usp=sharing)
+Do not fork the repository, just download the above file which has all the executables.
+The dataset should be downloaded separately

 ## System Requirements
    ```